heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Priority and Preemption.md

 #### Graceful termination of preemption victims[](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#graceful-termination-of-preemption-victims)

-When Pods are preempted, the victims get their [graceful termination period](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination).
+When Pods are preempted, the victims get their [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination).
 They have that much time to finish their work and exit.
 If they don't, they are killed.
 This graceful termination period creates a time gap between the point that the scheduler preempts Pods and the time when the pending Pod (P) can be scheduled on the Node (N).
 In the meantime, the scheduler keeps scheduling other pending Pods.
 As victims exit or get terminated, the scheduler tries to schedule Pods in the pending queue.
 Therefore, there is usually a time gap between the point that scheduler preempts victims and the time that Pod P is scheduled.
 In order to minimize this gap, one can set graceful termination period of lower priority Pods to zero or a small number.

 #### PodDisruptionBudget is supported, but not guaranteed[](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#poddisruptionbudget-is-supported-but-not-guaranteed)